 “Boyd Creekmore?
 Who the hell is that?”

 “Turns out he was the Chicago Building Inspector for this building’s construction.
-He died at age 38 just two weeks before this project was finished.”
+Creekmore died at age 38, two weeks before completing this project.”

 “So?
 Many people die young.
-It seems like every year, we have a college basketball player keel over and die on the court somewhere in America.
+Every year, we have a college basketball player keel over and die on the court somewhere in America.
 Autopsies usually show a congenital heart defect that nobody knew about.”

 “The Chicago Police were investigating Creekmore for money laundering.
-It seems that he made two large real estate purchases with cash he couldn’t have earned from his civil servant’s job.
-Next thing you know, he ends up dead and cremated before an autopsy could be done.”
+He made two large real estate purchases with cash he couldn’t have earned from his civil servant’s job.
+Next thing you know, Creekmore is dead and cremated with no autopsy.”

-Morton straightened up, put his elbows on the desk, and clasped his hands tightly like he was fighting to restrain his anger.
+Morton straightened up, put his elbows on the desk, and clasped his hands tightly, fighting to restrain his anger.

 “You’re weaving a conspiracy theory.
 What’s your point?”

-“Well, if he knew some secrets about this building, then those secrets went with him into the ashes urn.”
+“Well, if he knew some secrets about this building, those secrets went with him into the ashes urn.”

-At that moment, Alice Brinlyn opened the door and announced: “Dr. Morton, the group is waiting for you in Conference Room C.”
+At that moment, Alice Brinlyn opened the door.

+“Dr. Morton, the group is waiting for you in Conference Room C.”

 “On my way, Alice,” Morton said as he stood up and headed for the door.
 “Please escort Ms. Rumsfort to the lobby and check her out of the building.”